 7. Seattle, U.S.

 Surrounded by magnificent mountain range, Seattle is said to be one of the best residential cities in the U.S. Being the 13th largest metropolitan area in the States, it’s neither too big nor too small.
 Temperatures are also milder here, which means comfortable winters and summers.
 There’s a vibrant music scene and plenty of outdoors options from boating to hiking.
-For housing costs, check out Seattle property management.

 - Moving on: A New Life